 - Calico and Bicolor

-Not only are doll face Persians beautiful, they also possess a friendly, calm, and loving temperament.
+Not only are doll face Persians beautiful, they also possess a friendly, calm, and loving personality.

 They’re known as being very people-oriented and love to crawl into your lap for some long petting sessions.
 Luckily, these cats are easy to handle, because life with a Persian means daily grooming.